 Q: I have an animal that I think would be perfect for therapy work.
 How can I volunteer with National Capital Therapy Dogs?

-To visit with NCTD, you and your animal must first qualify as a NCTD Volunteer Team.
-(See How to Volunteer)
+To visit with NCTD, you and your animal must first train and be evaluated as a NCTD Volunteer Team.
+See how to Become a Pet Therapy Team.